DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/template/template.md

 ---
 ---
 ##### shortDescription
-A template notation used to specify templates for widget elements.
+A template notation used to specify templates for UI component elements.

 ---
 #include custom-templates